The Best Foreign Language Films You Must Watch

 Translating into English to read “The Sweet Life”, Federico Fellini’s groundbreaking 1960 satire put Italian cinema on the map thanks to its sexy, surreal encapsulation of modernity.

-The film follows the hectic week for a philandering paparazzi journalist living in Rome.
+Optimising one of the romance languages, this film follows the hectic week for a philandering paparazzi journalist living in Rome.
 The film brilliantly captures the beauty of post-war Rome through the lens of a young man trying to make his mark on the entertainment business from the outside.

 Wild Strawberries (Sweden, 1957)

-Wild Strawberries is a Swedish film written and directed by Ingmar Bergman.
+Now Swedish may not be one of the easiest languages to learn, Wild Strawberries is a Swedish film written and directed by Ingmar Bergman.
 The film revolves around a crabbit, seventy-eight year old retired doctor and his journey from Stockholm to Lund where he is to receive an honorary doctorate as an award for his contributions to medicine.
 Accompanied by his pregnant daughter, they set off a trip down memory lane.

 Scripted while Bergman was being treated in hospital for two months whilst suffering gastric ulcers, little did he know that his movie was going to be one of the most everlasting films to come out of Scandinavia.
 Through its flashback structure, the film builds into a compassionate story of a man coming to terms with the emptiness of his existence.